shahzad-ch/backend-apis/README.md

 # Backend Development and APIs

-This repository has code of the some microservices.
+This repository contains the code of some microservices.